 I pass the time waiting for and viewing the hummingbirds that show up at the feeder while completing this chore.

-Another option for a window hummingbird feeder is to convert a basic bottle or tray feeder by hanging the feeder from a decorative hook which is mounted outside to the side or the top of the window.
+Another option for a window hummingbird feeder is to convert a regular basic feeder or tray feeder by hanging the feeder from a decorative hook which is mounted outside to the side or the top of the window.

-Again, with this setup you will have to go outside to remove the feeder for cleaning and refilling.
+Again, with this setup you will have to go outside to remove the feeder for cleaning and refilling unless you can reach it from an open window from inside.

 If you hang a feeder on a hook, I strongly recommend the use of a portable Nectar Protector ant moat because insects will scale the wall of a house, slither down the hook onto the feeder, and ultimately into the reservoir of nectar.